zhw2101024/powerShell-Docs.zh-cn/jea/role-capabilities.md

 # Create a blank script module.
 You'll use this for custom functions in the next section.
 New-Item -Path 'C:\Program Files\WindowsPowerShell\Modules\Contoso_AD_Module\Contoso_AD_Module.psm1' -ItemType File

-# Create a RoleCapabilities folder in the AD_Module folder.
+# Create a RoleCapabilities folder in the Contoso_AD_Module folder.
 PowerShell expects Role Capabilities to be located in a "RoleCapabilities" folder within a module.
 New-Item -Path 'C:\Program Files\WindowsPowerShell\Modules\Contoso_AD_Module\RoleCapabilities' -ItemType Directory

 # Create a blank Role Capability in your RoleCapabilities folder.
 Running this command without any additional parameters just creates a blank template.